The Ultimate Guide To Hi-Hats

 hi hat roll fl studio

-Staircase rolls
+Staircase hi hat rolls

 Now we are moving into some complex patterns.
 A staircase roll is a hi-hat roll where each note either accends or descends in pitch.
 This creates a very interesting roll and can bring your hi-hat pattern to the next level if done correctly.
 I recommend experimenting with your staircases to go up or down and decide which you prefer.
 Remember not to use these too often in your pattern, because the sudden shift in pitch can get annoying if done too frequently.
 Instead, use them only once in a pattern to ensure your listener does not get irritated with the repetitiveness.